Violins

 Wojciech Topa

 Wojciech Topa is one of Poland's most finest luthiers.
 He worked with the master Jan Bobak initially and established his own workshop in 2002.
 Topa's instruments are known for their power, projection, and virtuosity.
 His instruments are played by many prominent players all over the world.
-Please call for detail information.

 Click images to view